electricherd/audiobookfinder/README.md

   * [ATOM](https://atom.io/), looks good, no refactoring though, many plug-ins for rust, has README.md syntax :-)
   * [IntelliJ IDEA](https://intellij-rust.github.io/install.html) [download with snaps](https://blog.jetbrains.com/idea/2017/11/install-intellij-idea-with-snaps/), and then Rust plug-in: easy, refactoring, spell-check, nice (but editor ... column select??, close tab??), but looks professional
 * included Rust doctest - though problems, since in contrary of tests pub must be put to access former private mods or functions :-(
-* a stub for new worker threads on net when finding IP addresses with mDns

 yet in plan:
 - [ ] rework the one stub for worker thread to have many worker threads in net to do something with found addresses (so far http ... why not just send a http request and get an http response)